 The PLTA set up pack trials to support the organization's purpose by facilitating a social, non-competitive atmosphere where the pack llama is tested against a written standard in a realistic packing environment.
 One of the main objectives for participants is to experience an enjoyable and safe event with their pack llama and other packing enthusiasts.
-Besides going packing in the real life outdoor environment, there are no other organized realistic packing events for people and their llamas that are not only social, but provide a useful testing grounds for their packers.
+Other than going packing in the real-life outdoor environment, we believe that the PLTA provides the only organized, realistic packing events for people and their llamas that are not only social but provide useful testing grounds for their packers.
 Pack trials also provide wonderful opportunities for packing enthusiasts to observe and learn from all levels of experienced llama packers.

 The llamas enter the trial level for which they are fully trained and conditioned.
 PLTA sanctioned pack trials are formal tests and should not be considered training exercises.
 They are not a place to teach a llama to pack.
 Trials are not competitive events; it is the llama that earns a certification of completion, not the handler.
-Likewise, during pack trials llamas do not compete against each other, rather they are judged on an individual basis.
+Likewise, during pack trials llamas do not compete against each other, rather they are evaluated on an individual basis.